-- 12.1 The interest accrued on all the municipality's investments shall, in compliance with the requirements of generally accepted municipal accounting practice, be recorded in the first instance in the municipality's operating account as ordinary operating revenues, and shall thereafter be appropriated, at the end of each month, to the fund or account in respect of which such investment was made. - 12.2 In the case of the external finance fund, the chief financial officer may reduce the amount which must be annually invested to redeem any particular loan by the amount of interest so accrued. - 12.3 If the accrual of interest to the external finance fund, unutilized capital receipts and trust funds results in a surplus standing to the account of any such funds, that is, an amount surplus to the resources required in respect of such funds or accounts, such surplus amount shall be credited to the appropriation account and reappropriated to the asset financing reserve.
+- 12.1 The interest accrued on the municipality's investments shall, in compliance with the requirements of Generally Recognised Accounting Practices, be recorded in the first instance in the municipality's operating account as ordinary operating revenues, and shall thereafter be appropriated, at the end of each month, to the fund or account in respect of which such investment was made as interest earned on external investments. - 12.2 The interest earned on invested conditional grant funding shall be recognised as own revenue in terms of Generally Recognised Accounting Practices.